Data Exchange Glossary by Dawex

 Data Exchange Advisory - Data Exchange Advisory are expert services aimed at helping organizations in defining and delivering a successful data exchange strategy.
 Advisory typically covers market and ecosystem analysis, data exchange use cases identification, business planning, organization, go-to-market and growth strategy.

-Data Exchange Platform - A data exchange platform delivers all necessary capabilities to manage data exchanges under various business models, meeting compliance, security and privacy requirements.
-A data exchange platform addresses the needs of the orchestrator operating the platform as a trusted intermediary, as well as the needs of the data providers and data acquirers engaged in trusted data transactions.
+Data Exchange Platform - A Data Exchange Platform delivers all necessary capabilities to manage data exchanges under various business models, meeting compliance, security and privacy requirements.
+A data exchange platform addresses the needs of the orchestrator operating the platform as a trusted data intermediation service provider, as well as the needs of the data providers and data acquirers engaged in trusted data transactions.

 Data exchange roadmap - A data exchange roadmap refers to the planning describing major steps to be undertaken in order to deliver a data exchange strategy.
 It covers data exchange governance, technology, data products management, go-to-market, organization and operations.